alibaba/pipcook/README.md

 $ pipcook board
 ```

 You will see a web page prompt in your browser, and there is a MNIST showcase on the home page and play around there.

+### Pipelines

 If you want to train a model to recognize MNIST handwritten digits by yourself, you could try the examples below.

 - [pipeline-mnist-image-classification][]: pipeline for classific Mnist image classification problem.
 - [pipeline-databinding-image-classification][]: pipeline example to train the iamge classification task which is